- Had Enough? Newsletter

 And yes to simplicity.

-Overconsumption is not just about buying things, it’s about believing that the solution to every problem lies outside of us, in something we can purchase or achieve.
+Overconsumption is not just about buying things, itās about believing that the solution to every problem lies outside of us.

-When I ditched the 9-5 grind and solo travelled with my backpack, I had to unpack all the sh*t I had been carry around physically but most importantly mentally and emotionally.
-I learned that having less gave me more.
+When I ditched the 9-5 grind for example, and solo travelled with my backpack, I had to unpack all the sh*t I had been carrying around not only physically, but also mentally and emotionally.

-You don’t need that new course, deceptive money making scheme, new phone, or to pay extortionate amounts for support/help.
+You donāt need that new course, money making scheme, new phone, or to pay extortionate amounts for support/help.

 So you can start to feel lighter.

-A quick story… A free mattress, a coffee table and a strengthened bond
+A quick story⦠A free mattress, a coffee table and a strengthened bond

 I sat on the garden wall, scrolling through my phone thinking who might be able to help me.
-I looked on Addison Lee’s courier app, which was charging, wait for it….
+I looked on Addison Leeās courier app, which was charging, wait for itā¦.

-£35 for a 2-minute drive!!!!
+Ā£35 for a 2-minute drive!!!!
 Ah beg ya pardon?

 Individualism is expensive.